What Is Radiation Therapy?

 Radiation Therapy for Palliative Care

 Because radiation therapy is usually targeted, side effects are typically not as severe as with other treatments like chemotherapy.
 The targeting is not perfect, though.
-For instance, an external radiation beam has to go through the skin, which means that skin side effects are common.
-These include redness, irritation, burning, blistering, hair loss, and extended dryness, peeling, and itchiness.
+For instance, an external radiation beam has to go through the skin, which means that skin-related side effects are common.
+These include:

-Another common side effect of radiation therapy is fatigue, which mostly sets in after a couple of weeks of radiation therapy.
+Another possible side effect of radiation therapy is fatigue, which mostly sets in after a couple of weeks of radiation treatments.
 Other potential side effects include low white blood cell and platelet counts, which can cause infections and bleeding.
 Eating difficulties are also common, especially with radiation therapy for peritoneal mesothelioma.

 Weighing Benefits and Risks

 The idea of getting radiation therapy can be overwhelming, considering the potential risks and side effects.
 As with any medical treatment, it is important to weigh the benefits against the risks.
 Benefits include: